sveltia/sveltia-cms/README.md

 ## Features

-We are working hard to create a **much better alternative to Netlify/Decap CMS**.
+We are working hard to create a **much better alternative to Netlify CMS** and Decap CMS.
 Here’s what makes Sveltia CMS different.
 (Whoa, there are so many!)

 ### Compatible with Netlify/Decap CMS